-When your prospect is having a long, busy, draining day, it’s not just your email she’s ignoring.
-She’s probably not responding to -- or even opening -- many more.
+When your prospect is having a long, busy, draining day, it’s not just your email they‘re ignoring.
+They’re probably not responding to — or even opening — many more.

 To cut through the noise, you need to be a little creative.
-HubSpot reps often use funny GIFs or memes to add some personality to their messages.
+Some reps use funny GIFs or memes to add some personality to their messages.
 Other salespeople have been successful using prospecting videos.

 While these tactics aren’t enough by themselves to earn a response, they can be the tipping point if the buyer is interested but overwhelmed with other work.